 What to Serve with This Recipe

-I like to serve this apple cobbler recipe with a scoop of vanilla ice cream and homemade whipped cream on top!
+I like to serve my apple cobbler recipe with a scoop of vanilla ice cream and homemade whipped cream on top!
 It’s a unique alternative to cake and pie for special occasions.
 I have even served it as a birthday cake for family and friends who love fruit cobbler.

 Apple Cobbler Recipe FAQs